South Dakota Space Grant Consortium

 See International Space Station (ISS) From: »Rapid City, »Kadoka »Pierre »Sioux Falls, »Elsewhere

 Related Sites: International Space Station (ISS), ISS Image Gallery, ISS comes together, and Space Shuttle Homepage

-· Davis-Bahcall Scholars Program - A summer 2013 program supported in part by SD Space Grant where Davis-Bahcall Scholars spend one to two weeks digging deep into underground science and engineering at the Sanford Underground Research Facility in Lead, SD plus two to four weeks experiencing the world of modern scientific research at laboratories and universities in the U.S. and abroad (funding permitting).
-This program is for students who, in the Fall of 2013, will be freshman or sophomores in a South Dakota University or have a home address in South Dakota and who are at least 18 years of age by July 2013.
-Applications due Jan.
-20, 2013.
-College credit will be offered.
-Click here for flyer.
+· Davis-Bahcall Scholars Program - A summer program supported in part by SD Space Grant where Davis-Bahcall Scholars spend one to two weeks digging deep into underground science and engineering at the Sanford Underground Research Facility in Lead, SD plus two to four weeks experiencing the world of modern scientific research at laboratories and universities in the U.S. and abroad (funding permitting).
+College credit is offered.
+Click here for 2017 Davis-Bahcall Program Flyer

 · Asteroid 2005 YU55 passes close to Earth on Nov.
 8, 2011.
 Click here for image of Asteroid 2005 YU55 captured by Badlands Observatory.